 You can browse our network of specialized family therapists and schedule an appointment through your Spring Health account.
 For step-by-step instructions on how to set up your first appointment, please see our guide on Booking Couples or Family Therapy.

-Couples and family sessions are deducted from the sponsored session balance of the member who scheduled the appointment.
+Family sessions are deducted from the sponsored session balance of the member who scheduled the appointment.
 If the member who originally booked the care runs out of their sponsored sessions, future appointments are not automatically drawn from the other participant's account.
-Please reach out to our Care Team for further assistance.

 Comments